kyle-oc/MNRDC_project/README.md

 - `data_extraction.py`: Extracts data from RDS, PDF files, APIs, and S3.
 - `data_cleaning.py`: Cleans the extracted data for consistency and quality.
 - `main.py`: The main driver script that orchestrates extraction, cleaning, and uploading.
+- `mnrdc_project.session.sql`: Deals with conversion of data types, restructuring and cleaning of data, and adds primary and foreign keys to database.

 ## Setup Instructions
 1. Clone this repository.